Non-Steroidal Anti-inflammatory Drugs (topical)

 Examples of topical NSAIDs available without requiring a prescription include Diclofenac, Flurbiprofen, Ketoprofen and Piroxicam.

-For creams or gels, apply a thin layer on the affected area and gently rub it into the skin as required 2 or 3 times a day.
+• For creams or gels, apply a thin layer on the affected area and gently rub it into the skin according to the labelled instructions.

 Inform your healthcare professional if:

-• You are allergic to this medication, any of the other ingredients of this medication, sunblocks or perfumes.
+• You are allergic to NSAIDs or any other ingredients used in these medications, sunblocks or perfumes.

-• You have a history of photosensitivity reaction (redness and inflammation of sun-exposed skin).
+• You have a history of photosensitivity reactions (redness and inflammation of sun-exposed skin).

 Do not use any airtight bandage or dressing over the area of application.
 This may increase the risk of side effects.